-Preschool and elementary school children and their families are among those at the greatest risk of exposure to head lice.
+Preschool and elementary school children and their families are at the greatest risk of exposure to head lice.
 Girls get head lice more often than boys and women more than men.
-Head lice is most often found on the scalp behind the ears and near the neckline at the back of the neck.
-The lice hold onto hair with the hook-like claws they have at the ends of each of their six legs.

 The most common causes of head lice include:

 When you find head lice, spring into action as quickly as you can.
 Your first priority should be to get rid of lice eggs, called nits, in order to end the life cycle.

 Examples of medications used to treat head lice include:

-The Food and Drug Administration (FDA) includes a warning on prescription shampoos and lotions containing lindane because, in rare cases, it can cause serious side effects, including seizure and death.
+The Food and Drug Administration (FDA) includes a warning on prescription shampoos and lotions containing lindane.
+In rare cases, it can cause serious side effects, including seizure and death.
 Those especially at risk include:

-A fine-toothed comb designed to capture and remove the lice and nits often comes with the medicated shampoo.
-A lice comb is essential for lice detection and removal.
+A fine-toothed comb designed to capture and remove the lice and nits often comes with medicated shampoos and lotions.
 The teeth of the comb should be long and tapered and set so close that combing removes virtually all lice and nits.
-This comb can be used to check for the presence of the lice after treatment
+This comb can also be used to check for lice after treatment.

 There are many unproven head lice remedies.
-The biggest problem with using these herbs is that if they do not work, the head lice population can increase unchecked, worsening the infestation and associated symptoms.
+The problem with using herbal remedies is that if they do not work, the head lice population can increase unchecked, worsening the infestation and associated symptoms.
 Further, they are not regulated by the FDA.

 Some herbal remedies, though, have shown to be effective in clinical trials.
 An example is a spray that contains coconut oil and anise.
-If you are unsure of which product to use, talk to your doctor.
+If you are unsure of which product to use, talk to the doctor.